 Computations of the properties of saturated gluons in the CGC EFT are now at next-to-leading-order and next-to-leading log accuracy for a few processes.
 We expect this trend to continue, which will allow for very precise extractions of the saturation scale in DIS and proton-nucleus collisions.
 A more conceptual challenging problem is to understand the large fluctuations in the large~$x$ initial conditions that may generate very anisotropic shape distributions of small~$x$ partons.
 As we noted briefly, such studies may benefit from the universality between the non-linear equations that describe high energy QCD evolution and those that describe reaction diffusion processes in statistical mechanics.

 In the description of the Glasma, a straightforward but technically challenging problem is to extend several of the computations in fixed box geometries to the more realistic longitudinally expanding case.
-A more difficult challenge is to implement fully quantum contributions beyond the classical statistical approximation.
-While there is considerable insight gained from on-going studies of scalar field theories in this regard, further progress will require further conceptual breakthroughs.
+A more difficult challenge is to implement fully quantum contributions beyond the classical-statistical approximation.
+While there is considerable insight gained from ongoing studies of scalar field theories in this regard, further progress will require additional conceptual breakthroughs.
 A noteworthy feature of the overoccupied Glasma is the emergence of infrared structures that may have non-trivial topological features~\cite{Spitz:2020wej}.
-This may be universal to other many-body systems leading to novel potential synergies in addition to those discussed in this review.
+This may be universal to other many-body systems, leading to novel potential synergies in addition to those discussed in this review.

 Recent numerical simulations using QCD effective kinetic theory have painted a detailed picture of the different equilibration stages in longitudinally expanding, albeit homogeneous, QCD matter.
 However the kinetic description of inhomogeneous systems with rapid radial expansion needs further development.
 This is especially important for studies of collisions of light nuclei or in proton-nucleus collisions, where tantalizing signals of collective behavior have been seen.
-It will be interesting within this framework to understand whether a unified many-body description emerges which smoothly interpolates from a few parton scatterings in the smallest collision systems to the emergent fluid-like behavior in the largest systems.
+It will be interesting within this framework to understand whether a unified many-body description emerges that smoothly interpolates from a few parton scatterings in the smallest collision systems to the emergent fluid-like behavior in the largest systems.